DeepakKapiswe/smlar/installation_instructions_for_MacOs.md

+## fatal error: 'postgres.h' file not found solution for macOs :)
-# mac Os installation help
+# mac Os installation help for missing postgres.h
 you may encounter `postgres.h file not found` error on macOs 10.11+ we need a workaround for it